 You are eligible for a free eye test if you are over 60.
 You should get your eyes tested every two years.
 Your optometrist may recommend that you have a free test more often if you need it.

 If you can’t visit an optician because of a physical or mental disability, you may be eligible for a free eye test at home.
 You can request one for yourself or on behalf of someone else.
 Contact your optician for details.
 You can find more information about free eye tests on the NHS website.

 You may qualify for some services at reduced rates if an eye specialist has diagnosed sight loss and completed a Certificate of Vision Impairment.
+Depending on whether you are registered as severely sight impaired or sight impaired, you may be entitled to concessions such as half-price TV Licence, free public transport and help with NHS costs.
 Contact the Royal National Institute for the Blind for more information.
-The RNIB has also produced a cataract toolkit to help people recognise the symptoms, get the most from hospital appointments and access surgery.
+The RNIB also has a useful cataracts webpage to help people recognise the symptoms, get the most from hospital appointments and access surgery.

 An annual check-up with a dentist can help to keep gums and teeth healthy even if you have false teeth.

 You will have to pay for dental care unless you receive Guarantee Pension Credit or qualify for help from the NHS Low Income Scheme.
 To find a local NHS dentist use the NHS choices service search.
 If you can’t find a dentist who accepts NHS patients, you may have to go on a waiting list or pay privately for treatment.

 If you have a mobility problem that makes it difficult to visit your dentist, you may be able to arrange for a dentist to treat you in your own home.
 Contact your local NHS area team to ask about community dental services where you live.

 A community or district nurse can treat you for minor ailments in your local GP surgery or at home.
 They may specialise in a particular area, such as continence, skin or mental health.
 To access the service, you need to be referred by your GP or a hospital.